mozilla-releng/releasewarrior-2.0/docs/misc-operations/widevine-updates.md

 ### Create the balrog rule

 Unlike Firefox updates, Widevine ones all happen in the same channel (except for the nightlytest, the internal testing channel).
 This means users are given a new widevine based on their Firefox version.
 For instance: if we provide a new widevine to 62.0 at the time 62.0b15 ships, then users with 62.0b1-b14 will also get this version.
 Make sure with the media team these betas are compatible!
-In the case it's not, please remind Firefox doesn't send which beta it's on to Balrog.
+In the case it's not, please remember Firefox doesn't send which beta it's on to Balrog.
 You have to filter out based on the version **and** the buildID (the buildID alone doesn't work if a 61 dot release happens afterwards).

 In the end, a rule looks that filters on both like this one: ![Balrog rule](/docs/misc-operations/widevine-balrog-rule.png?raw=true)

 ### Testing

 You can use the nightlytest channel to test changes before sending them to production.
 A widevine request to balrog is like this one: https://aus5.mozilla.org/update/3/GMP/62.0/20180802174131/WINNT_x86_64-msvc-x64/en-US/nightlytest/default/default/default/update.xml